-Vibrant colours and cool forest walks, waterfalls and great houses: spend spring exploring some of the National Trust's most gorgeous gardens.
-We've chosen just 10 of its loveliest, but there are plenty more to explore!
+Vibrant colours and cool forest walks, waterfalls and great houses: why not spend spring exploring some of the National Trust's most gorgeous gardens?
+Discover carefully manicured lawns, fresh blooms and ancient trees in these striking gardens across Britain.
+While this list features just 10 lovely spots, there are plenty more to explore!

 Anglesey Abbey, Gardens and Lode Mill: Cambridgeshire, England

 Visit the grounds of this quintessentially English house.
 The working watermill and wildlife discovery area offer captivating views, vibrant colour and delicious scents in every season.
-In spring, massed drifts of daffodils flourish throughout the grounds and more than 4,000 hyacinths decorate the formal garden.
+In spring, massed drifts of daffodils flourish throughout Anglesey Abbey and more than 4,000 hyacinths decorate the formal garden.

 Blickling Hall: Norfolk, England